chrismou/php-echonest-wrapper/README.md

 A dead simple wrapper class for the echonest API.

-Includes options for max number of attempts before giving up, and a auto rate limiter, which spaces out requests based on the number of API requests remaining for that minute (which is included in the echonest response headers).
+Includes support for Guzzle 6, options for max number of attempts before giving up, and a auto rate limiter which spaces out requests based on the number of API requests remaining for that minute.

 ## Install